ocular-d/styleguide-editorial/docs/text-style-formatting.md

 ---

 ::: warning Note
- For more information about how to deal with code samples, check the [Code samples](./code-samples.md "Link to Code Samples") section.
+ For more information about how to deal with code samples, check the [examples](./examples-placeholders.md "Link to Code Samples") section.

 An exhaustive list of use cases for the code font is available in the [Google Dev Style Guide](https://developers.google.com/style/code-in-text "Link to Google Dev Docs Style Guide").
 :::